mdozmorov/HiC_tools/README.md

 ### Technology

+- 4D Nucleome Protocols - Collection of genomic technologies currently in use or being developed in the 4DN network - links to wet-lab protocols and papers. https://www.4dnucleome.org/protocols.html

 - Optimization steps for Hi-C wet-lab protocol.
 Pitfalls and their effect on the downstream quality.
 Recommendations for each step.
     - Golloshi, Rosela, Jacob Sanders, and Rachel Patton McCord.
 “Iteratively Improving Hi-C Experiments One Step at a Time.”
 Preprint.
 Genomics, March 22, 2018. https://doi.org/10.1101/287201.